If you are going to be in Barcelona at Christmas, don’t worry: we got you covered

 Hot Chocolate and Churros.
 Barcelona Christmas traditions don’t usually include hot chocolate right after having a pantagruelic Christmas meal: local are too stuffed!
 But that’s probably not gonna be your case, and after all, hot chocolate and churros are the thing to do in winter in Barcelona!
 Unfortunately, the famous hot chocolate cafés in Petritxol street will be closed, but you can head to Bar Núria, instead.
 This famous bar at the top of La Rambla has been part of the local landscape since it opened in 1930, and it’s known to be open every day, any time.
 That’s why generations of Barcelonans have headed here after long nights out for some hot chocolate to beat the hang over.
 But you don’t need to party the whole night long to enjoy their churros: they are still great any other time of the day!

-But wait!
-There is more!
-Do you want to know what tourist sites and museums are open in Barcelona in Christmas?
-Share this post to discover it!
+AND BONUS!
+What tourist sites and museums are open in Barcelona in Christmas?

 Museums and Tourist Sites open in Barcelona at Christmas:

 - December 25th: Casa Batlló, Park Guell, Sagrada Familia church (only until 2pm), Miró Museum (until 2.30pm), Aquarium

 - December 26th: Same as above, plus La Pedrera (Casa Milà) and Palau de la Música Catalana.

 Sorry, the Picasso Museum is closed both days, and during mass no visitors will be allowed in the Cathedral of Saint Eulàlia also both days.

 So what about you?
 If you are going to be for Barcelona in Christmas, what’s your plan for Dec 25 and 26?